A man in white work clothes stands on a ladder and carefully paints the side of a house.

 • Rollers

-Let the client know about the list of materials and if the charges are included in your rate or if they need to pay for it in addition.
-You can add each material by line item in your professional invoice.
+Let the client know in advance about any required materials and if their cost is included in your rate.
+You can add each material by line item in your invoice.
 Add a detailed description for each item and include the unit cost, total cost, and any applicable tax.

 Extras

 Providing a painting invoice upon completion of the project is standard in the home improvement industry.
-However, if you are undertaking a large project with many responsibilities, like painting large commercial properties including interior and exterior painting, you might consider progress invoicing.
+However, if you're undertaking a large project with many responsibilities — like painting large commercial properties, including interior and exterior painting — you might consider progress invoicing, which means invoicing at specific milestones in the project.
+That way, you're sure to get paid at regular intervals.

-Whatever way you would like to manage your invoicing and billing process, these days, many clients prefer to handle payments online, or through their mobile device.
-QuickBooks Online makes sending online invoices a breeze, or you can use a printable painting invoice template if you prefer to deliver a hard copy by hand.
-You can even use QuickBooks Online to automate the invoicing process entirely, ensuring that you get paid quickly as soon as the project is finished.
+Many clients like to handle payments online or through their mobile device.
+QuickBooks Online makes sending online invoices a breeze.
+You can use QuickBooks Online to automate the invoicing process entirely, helping ensure that you get paid as soon as the project is finished.

 Looking for something else?